wagga40/Zircolite-Rules/README.md

 ## Default rulesets

 With the exceptions of the last two, these rulesets have been generated with `sigmac` wich is available in the [official sigma repository](https://github.com/SigmaHQ/legacy-sigmatools).
-The rulesets with "pysigma" in their names have been generated with the new [SQLite backend](https://github.com/wagga40/pySigma-backend-sqlite) for [pySigma](https://github.com/SigmaHQ/pySigma).
+The rulesets with "pysigma" in their names have been generated with the news [SQLite backend](https://github.com/wagga40/pySigma-backend-sqlite) for [pySigma](https://github.com/SigmaHQ/pySigma).

 :warning: **These rulesets are given "as is" to help new analysts to discover SIGMA and Zircolite.
 They are not filtered for slow rules, rules with a lot of false positives etc. If you know what you do, you SHOULD generate your own rulesets.**